A Brief Discussion on the Application and Insights of Flag Enums

 int value = (int)permission; // value = 6

-// Using bitwise operations, the result is a defined composite value, ToString() returns the name of that value
+// Using bitwise operations; the result is a predefined composite value, ToString() returns the name of that value

 permission = Permissions.CanCreate | Permissions.CanUpdate;